Search

 Airline lounges and alternatives at DEL

 Airlines will direct international first- and business-class passengers to Encalm Prive.
 This is a common-use lounge not affiliated with or run by a particular carrier.
-With buffet-style Indian and Western dining, as well as limited chef-cooked meals, an open bar, a business centre and shower facilities, it is by far the most luxurious lounge option at DEL.
+With buffet-style Indian and Western dining, as well as limited chef-cooked meals, an open bar, a business centre and shower facilities, it’s a high-end lounge option at DEL.

-Notably, Air India’s Maharaja Lounge, its flagship lounge, closed for renovation in 2024, with no firm reopening date set.
+Notably, Air India’s Maharaja Lounge, its flagship lounge, is currently closed for renovation and expected to reopen in the future.
 If you’re travelling in international first or business class on Air India, you’ll get access to Encalm Prive instead.

 Domestic travellers have several lounge options as well.
-The domestic Air India Lounge in Terminal 3 remains open, even as the Maharaja Lounge is under renovation.
-Additionally, Encalm operates Encalm Lounge located in Terminals 1 and 2, as well as in the domestic area of Terminal 3.
+The domestic Air India Lounge in Terminal 3 remains open, even as the international Maharaja Lounge is under renovation.
+Additionally, Encalm operates Encalm Lounges in Terminals 1 and 2, as well as in the domestic area of Terminal 3.

 One unique fact about New Delhi Airport is that nearly all its lounges allow paid access.
 This is in contrast to many lounges in Europe and North America, where access is based primarily on either your travel class or your status with an airline.
 If you have a long stopover but don’t want to splurge on a stay at the airport’s transit hotel, paying for lounge access can be a nice compromise.